 They’re springing up everywhere right now.
 Unlike last summer, which was extremely hot and dry, mushrooms have perfect conditions for growing this year.
-Warm weather and plenty of rain is what they like, so it’s no wonder our forests are filling with mushrooms of all shapes and sizes.
-Not to mention their manifold colours and smells.
+Warm weather and plenty of rain is what they like, so it’s no wonder that our forests are filling with mushrooms of all shapes and sizes.

 Here’s a recipe for pickled chanterelles that I adapted from a Slovak website devoted to mushroom picking.